junxit/us-congress-bills-111/metadata.md

 - 2009-12-03 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H13493-13494; text: CR H13493)
 - 2009-12-03 — The previous question was ordered pursuant to the rule. (consideration: CR H13491)
 - 2009-12-24 — Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
+- 2010-01-20 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 253.